mavlink/mavlink-devguide/en/getting_started/generate_libraries.md

 - GUI tool: [mavgenerate](#mavgenerate)
 - Command line tool: [mavgen](#mavgen), which is the backend tool used also by mavgenerate

+> [!NOTE]
-> **Note** These generators can build MAVLink 2 and MAVLink 1 libraries for the following programming languages: C, C++11, Python, Typescript, Java, and WLua.
+> These generators can build MAVLink 2 and MAVLink 1 libraries for the following programming languages: C, C++11, Python, Typescript, Java, and WLua.
 The following programming languages are supported for MAVLink 1 libraries only: C#, JavaScript, ObjC, Swift.

 <span></span>